PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 * The rhombohedral (or trigonal) lattices are not implemented.
-They will be implemented when the need arises (and if somebody can tell me_ the precise definition of the 4-number Miller indices - I only know that they are "almost the same as in hexagonal lattices").
+They will be implemented when the need arises (and if somebody can tell us the precise definition of the 4-number Miller indices - we only know that they are "almost the same as in hexagonal lattices").

 * ``lattice.compounds``